kylemanna/docker-openvpn/README.md

 ## OpenVPN Details

 We use `tun` mode, because it works on the widest range of devices.
-`tap` mode, for instance, does not work on Android, except if the device is rooted.

 The topology used is `net30`, because it works on the widest range of OS.
 `p2p`, for instance, does not work on Windows.